jeffvincent/thoughtsblog/_posts/2012-12-16-great-applications.md

 countless resumes that unfortunately didn't make the cut.
 This doesn't make me an expert, but it does make me opinionated {{ ":wink:" | emojify }}.

 These are some of my opinions on applications.
-The goal, is sharing them, is mutually beneficial: I want the best people for the job to rise to the top, and I also want to spend time looking at really good applications.
+The goal, in sharing them, is mutually beneficial: I want the best people for the job to rise to the top, and I also want to spend time looking at really good applications.